Iyanu: Theme song

 Nigerian Afropop artist Yemi Alade performed the theme song featured in the opening Title sequence titled "You Are" for the animated superhero series Iyanu, produced by Lion Forge Entertainment and Alcon Sleeping Giant.
 The full song was released on March 13, 2025, coinciding with Alade's birthday, and became available on major streaming platforms including Spotify and Apple Music.
 The track was written by Michael Hodges, Gerald Trottman, Kayla Morrison, Ghian Wright, and Yemi Alade, and produced by Hodges.
-A lyric video premiered the same day on the Iyanu YouTube channel, followed by the release of an official visualizer video on April 11, 2025 via Alade's own YouTube channel, directed by Nigerian filmmaker Praise Onyeagwalam (also known as Pink).
+A lyric video premiered the same day on the Iyanu YouTube channel, followed by the release of an official visualizer video on April 11, 2025 via Alade's own YouTube channel, directed by Nigerian filmmaker Praise "Pink" Onyeagwalam.

 In April 2025, Alade promoted the series in New York City, appearing on ABC News Live with Linsey Davis, and on Good Night New York alongside Christal Young and Ryan Kristafer.
 In her interviews, she emphasized the cultural and personal resonance of the series, calling attention to its significance for African audiences and young girls worldwide.